-Join Cacapon Institute from July 24th to July 28th as we explore West Virginia’s connection to the Potomac River and Chesapeake Bay.
-We will visit Washington D.C. and camp in Virginia.
+Join Cacapon Institute from July 22nd to July 26th as we explore West Virginia’s connection to the Potomac River and Chesapeake Bay.
+This summer we will journey to the mouth of the Potomac River in Southern Maryland.

 Registration is now closed!